Cosmetic Surgery Planning Information Checklists

 Dr Stephen Kleid – Ear Nose and Throat Surgeon (Melbourne)

-Dr Patrick Briggs – Specialist Plastic and Cosmetic Surgeon (Melbourne and Perth)
+Dr Patrick Briggs – Specialist Plastic and Cosmetic Surgeon (Melbourne)

-Australia’s expert Surgeons for Breast, Body, Face, Nose, Eyelids and Skin Procedures – based in Melbourne, Sydney and Perth.
+Australia’s expert Surgeons for Breast, Body, Face, Nose, Eyelids and Skin Procedures – based in Melbourne, Sydney.

 - The key to choosing between a recommended Surgeon is to do adequate homework and research.